wkaisertexas/wkaisertexas.github.io/src/content/blog/great-resources.md

 ## YouTube Channels

-This is broken out because these are chanels which are specifically interesting to me.
+This is broken out because these are channels which are specifically interesting to me.
 If I miss any obvious ones, like 3Blue1Brown, that is okay, because my goal here is to feature lesser known channels which have differentiated content.

 - [Breaking Taps](https://www.youtube.com/@BreakingTaps) is a channel that introduced me to the idea that there are some people out there who build hobby silicon projects.
 - [Mutual Information](https://www.youtube.com/@Mutual_Information) has some good videos which I liked.
 Two in particular were: